kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 ls -l       # what's new in here? nano GCF_023373825.1_ASM2337382v1_genomic.fna.fai
 ```
-The `.fai` file is an index file, and is often a requirement for mapping reads or manipulating genomes and associated data (we'll use these frequently for this class).
+The `.fai` file is an index file, and is often required for mapping reads or manipulating genomes and associated data (we'll use these frequently for this class).
 You can see what the column headers mean [here](http://www.htslib.org/doc/faidx.html), but the main thing for right now is that column 1 is the scaffold name and column 2 is how long that scaffold is.
 So you can see those first 6 scaffolds (the named chromosomes) are all much longer than the the other scaffolds, and the mitogenome is ~16k bp, which is standard for most insects.

-This is a pretty good genome, and for that reason, we might want to just limit ourselves to the named chromosomes and ignore the rest of the assembly since it's not going to give us any location information (gene proximity).
+This is a pretty good genome, and for that reason, we might want to just limit ourselves to the named chromosomes and ignore the rest of the assembly since it's not going to give us any genomic location information.
 Seqtk can help us do that.
 Unfortunately, the documentation for seqtk is not great, but what we can use is the `subseq` command, which extracts fasta sequences from a multi-fasta file we provide.

 1. From the output above (listing the chromosomes in the assembly file), create a file named "Bdor_chromosomes" with the following contents:
 ```